songyang722/coursera/Google IT Support/note-foundations.md

 Information Technology: the use of digital technology, like computers and the Internet, to store and process data into useful information

-Computer: a device that stores and processes data by performing calculations

 Algorithm: a series of steps that solve specific problems

 Linux: a widely used open source operating system